Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Kid-Friendly Parks and Attractions

-Dorset may be small, but it’s packed with wholesome fun for families.
-Start with a visit to Emerald Lake State Park, which has a shallow swimming area, playground, and picnic spots perfect for younger kids.
-The park also features beginner-friendly trails that loop through the forest and around the lake.
+Dorset is a small and beautiful county filled with wholesome family fun.
+Begin your family adventure with a visit to Emerald Lake State Park, a great place for little ones, complete with a shallow swimming area, a playground and picnic spots.
+You can find trails for beginners that loop through the forest and around the lake.

-Another favorite is Dorset Nature Trail, a 1-mile flat loop trail great for little legs, with interpretive signs that teach about local flora and fauna.
-Kids can collect leaves, spot frogs, and maybe even catch a glimpse of a fox or deer.
+Dorset Nature Trail, 1-mile flat loop trail is favourite of many.
+This trail is great for little legs.
+Also, it has interpretive signs.
+The signs teach users about flora and fauna.
+Children may collect leaves, see a frog, and if they are lucky, a fox or deer.

-In summer, look out for family movie nights on the green, a beloved town tradition where families gather with blankets and snacks to watch classics under the stars.
+Watch for family movie nights on the green over summer.
+This is a great yearly tradition where families spread out on the grass with blankets and snacks to watch a classic movie.

 Family Dining and Lodging Options

 Dining out with kids?
-Head to Zoey’s Deli in Manchester for big sandwiches and homemade potato chips.
-For sit-down meals, Dorset Inn has a special kids’ menu, and their staff are super accommodating with substitutions.
+Zoey’s Deli in Manchester offers a great selection of sandwich classics and handmade potato chips.
+For meals on site, they have a special kids’ menu at the Dorset Inn, and the staff is flexible with substitutions.

-As for lodging, Barrows House and Wilburton Inn both offer family suites and are pet-friendly.
-You’ll also find short-term rentals on Airbnb with backyard space and full kitchens—a convenient option if you’re traveling with toddlers or picky eaters.
+In terms of lodging, both Barrows House and Wilburton Inn offers family suites and is pet friendly.
+When traveling with toddlers or picky eaters, you’ll find short-term rentals on Airbnb with backyard space and a full kitchen.

 Dorset Vermont’s Cultural and Historical Depth